Research Mentor Programs

 Contact: Please contact the National Scleroderma Foundation with any questions at research@scleroderma.org or by calling (800) 722-4673.

-Early Career Investigator Workshop
+Early Career Investigator Program (ECuIP)

-“These are mostly early-stage investigators who are new to scleroderma research,” said John Varga, MD “The goal is to nurture a community of scleroderma innovators.
-No one needs to work in isolation, and we can build on ideas to accelerate advances in the field, and bring them to the clinic promptly.”
+“These are mostly early-stage investigators who are new to scleroderma research,” said John Varga, MD.
+“The goal is to nurture a community of scleroderma innovators.
+No one needs to work in isolation, and we can build on ideas to accelerate advances in the field and bring them to the clinic promptly.”